 Glucose levels >200 during stoke are associated with poor outcomes.
-Studies demonstrated that hyperglycemia increased brain water content and edema related to vascular dysfunction (Stroke, 2013).
+Hyperglycemia increases brain water content and edema related to vascular dysfunction (Stroke, 2013).

-Provide comfort and reassurance; establish means of communicating with aphasic patients Limit activity; do not allow pt to walk; protect limbs from injury
+- Provide comfort and reassurance; establish means of communicating with aphasic patients - Limit activity; do not allow pt to walk; protect limbs from injury